erickthered/cmsjs/README.md

 * mongoose
 * nodeunit

-So far, mongoose has not been use, but at some point there's a good chance that it will be easier to specify the models using this module.
+So far, mongoose has not been used, but at some point there's a good chance that it will be easier to specify the models using this module.

 # Installation